[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg 4-6-1998 by Ord. No. 5-98. Amendments noted where applicable.]

 The owner of rooms, motel units, dwelling units or efficiency apartments utilized by transients, who, for the purpose of this chapter, shall be defined as any person who occupies or is entitled to occupy a dwelling unit for a period of less than 15 consecutive calendar days or a room in a rooming house for less than seven consecutive calendar days.

-The exemptions set forth in the previous section shall, nevertheless, not exempt such owners or operators from compliance with the provisions of the 1993 BOCA Property Maintenance Code, adopted by the Borough Council of the Borough of Pennsburg by Ord.
-3-94 on February 7, 1994, and all other rules and regulations issued in connection therewith.
+The exemptions set forth in the previous section shall, nevertheless, not exempt such owners or operators from compliance with the provisions of the International Property Maintenance Code, adopted by the Borough Council of the Borough of Pennsburg by Ord.
+2-09 on July 7, 2009, and all other rules and regulations issued in connection therewith.

 Rental dwelling unit permits shall be issued according to the inspection schedule of the Code Enforcement Officer and shall continue in effect for three calendar years after the date of the inspection.
 Upon the expiration of any dwelling unit permit or upon a change in occupancy of the dwelling unit, a new permit shall be required for the ensuing period of three years.